ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 context
-  If CMCI is installed in a CICSPlex SM environment, context is the name of the CICSplex or CMAS associated with the request; for example, PLEX1.
-See the relevant resource table in CICSPlex SM resource tables to determine whether to specify a CICSplex or CMAS.
+  If CMCI is installed in a CICSPlex SM environment, *context* is the name of the CICSplex or CMAS associated with the request, for example, PLEX1.
+See the relevant CICSPlex SM resource table, for example, `PROGRAM resource table <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGRAMtab.html>`_, to determine whether to specify a CICSplex or CMAS.

-  If CMCI is installed as a single server (SMSS), context is the APPLID of the CICS region associated with the request.
+  If CMCI is installed in a single region (SMSS), *context* is the APPLID of the CICS region associate with the request.

-  The value of context must not contain spaces.
-Context is not case-sensitive.
+  The value of *context* must contain no spaces. *context* is not case-sensitive.

   | **required**: false